mat-docs/ATLAS.Site/docs/developer-resources/secu4/stream_api/index.md

-The Stream API is a high-performance component that manages real-time data streaming to and from Kafka brokers as part of the Open Streaming Architecture.
+The Stream API is a component that manages real-time data streaming to and from Kafka brokers as part of the Open Streaming Architecture.
 It provides a gRPC-based interface that enables any programming language to interact with live data streams efficiently.

 For more information, see [Open Streaming Architecture Documentation](https://atlas.motionapplied.com/developer-resources/secu4/docs/)